GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: More experimental results

 \subsubsection{Effects of perturbation limit}

-To study the effects of perturbation limit on asymmetrical adversarial training, we analysis the training dynamics of one $L_\infty\ \epsilon=2.0$ constrained and one $L_\infty\ \epsilon=8.0$ constrained base detector.
+To study the effects of perturbation limit, we analyze the training dynamics of one $L_\infty\ \epsilon=2.0$ constrained and one $L_\infty\ \epsilon=8.0$ constrained binary classifiers.
 In Figure~\ref{fig:auc_hist} we show the training and testing history of these two models.
-The $\epsilon=2.0$ model history shows that by adversarial finetuning the model reaches robustness in just a few thousands of iterations, and the performance on natural samples is preserved (test natural AUC begins at 0.9971, and ends at 0.9981).
+The $\epsilon=2.0$ model history shows that by adversarial finetuning the model reaches robustness in just a few thousands of iterations, and the performance on clean samples is preserved (test clean AUC begins at 0.9971, and ends at 0.9981).
 Adversarial finetuning on the $\epsilon=8.0$ model didn't converge after an extended 20K iterations of training.
-The gap between train adv AUC and test adv AUC of the $\epsilon=8.0$ model is more pronounced, and we observed a decrease of test natural AUC from 0.9971 to 0.9909.
+The gap between train adv AUC and test adv AUC of the $\epsilon=8.0$ model is more pronounced, and we observed a decrease of test clean AUC from 0.9971 to 0.9909.

-These results suggest that training with larger perturbation limit is more time and resource consuming, and could lead to performance decrease on natural samples.
+These results suggest that training with larger perturbation limit is more time and resource consuming, and could lead to performance decrease on clean samples.
 The benefit is that the detector is pushed to a better approximation of the target data distribution.
 As an illustration, in Figure~\ref{fig:cifar10advsamples}, perturbations generated by attacking the naturally trained classifier (corresponds to 0 perturbation limit) don't have clear semantics, while perturbed samples of the $L_\infty\ \epsilon=8.0$ model are completely recognizable.